ray-project/enhancements/reps/2023-05-10-actors-batch-remote-api.md

 **Core Motivation**:
 1. Improve the performance of batch calling ActorTask.
 The current performance bottleneck of batch invoking ActorTask mainly lies in the duplicate serialization of parameters, repeated puts parameters into object store, and frequent context switching between Python and C++.
 The Batch remote API will optimize performance for these three aspects.

-In distributed computing scenarios, such as big data computing、AI training and inference, there is a need to send a large number of RPC requests(ActorTask) to multiple Actors in batches.
+In distributed computing scenarios, such as big data computing、AI training and inference、large-scale distributed solvers, there is a need to send a large number of RPC requests(ActorTask) to multiple Actors in batches.
 For example, in a typical star-topology architecture with one master Actor and 400 worker Actors, the same computational request needs to be sent to 400 worker Actors.
 However, the computing tasks of each Worker Actor are very short.
 In such a scenario, the performance requirements for executing batch actor task remote of a large number of Actor are very high.
 Therefore, for the scenario of batch calling Actor tasks, I want to add a new optimization API, batch_remote(), to improve the performance of batch submission of Actor Task calls.